 35th Street Bicycle and Pedestrian Bridge

-Construction is starting on the new 35th Street Bicycle and Pedestrian Bridge, which will span south Lake Shore Drive, providing people improved access to the lakefront.
+The bridge spans south Lake Shore Drive, providing people improved access to the lakefront.
 Part of the City’s Building a New Chicago program that is investing over $7 billion in infrastructure improvements throughout Chicago, the new structure will replace the existing 75-year-old bridge.

 The unique curving suspension bridge is the result of a design competition held by the City in 2005 and will provide for impressive views of the skyline and Lake Michigan.
 The bridge features an A-shaped tower with a single suspension cable designed to support the bridge deck despite the difficulties presented by the curved design.
 The single-cable, concrete suspension bridge will not only span Lake Shore Drive, but also the Illinois Central railroad tracks, which carries freight and commuter trains.